First shots fired in the Revolution. “The shot heard ’round

 Tydiman’s Plantation, SC

-Marion’s Brigade again defeated by Thomson.
+Marion’s Brigade was again defeated by Thomson.

 11 July 1782